 Summer activities in the Chamonix Valley

-When the snow has melted, Chamonix still has plenty of activities to offer, from mountaineering to white water rafting as well as more general sports and leisure activities such as tennis and squash, horseriding, bowling, swimming and fitness.
+When the snow has melted, Chamonix has a wealth of activities to offer, from adrenaline packed mountaineering and white water rafting, to more general sports and leisure activities such as tennis and squash, horse riding, bowling, swimming and fitness.

-The car-free centre of town is full of atmosphere and very cosmopolitan, with cobbled streets and squares, beautiful old buildings built around a fast-running glacial river.
-The atmosphere is lively and bustling with a good variety of shops, bars, restaurants and cafes.
+The car-free centre of town is full of atmosphere and very cosmopolitan, with cobbled streets and squares and beautiful old buildings built around the fast-running glacial river.
+The mood is lively and bustling with a good variety of shops, bars, restaurants and cafes.

 The temperature is generally 5-6°C hotter in Chamonix than in the South of England (25-26°C May/June and Sept/Oct and 28/32°C July/Aug).

-Paragliding was invented in the Chamonix area in 1974 and the sport has grown rapidly since then.
-Big thermals, eagles, glaciers and high peaks make the valley one of the best flying areas in the world.
-Take a tandem flight with an instructor or a course with a school to be flying solo within days.
+- Paragliding was invented in the Chamonix area in 1974 and big thermals, eagles, glaciers and high peaks make the valley one of the best flying areas in the world.

-For trekking and hiking, the Chamonix valley has the most comprehensive and clearly indicated network of mountain paths in the Haute-Savoie.
-There are over 350km of marked paths along the valley leading up to the glaciers.
+- For trekking and hiking, the Chamonix valley has the most comprehensive and clearly indicated network of mountain paths in the Haute-Savoie.

-White water sports such as rafting, canyoning, kayaking and hydrospeed are all popular in the area, as well as windsurfing and swimming in local lakes.
-There are many companies in Chamonix offering full or half day trips.
+- White water sports such as rafting, canyoning, kayaking and hydrospeed are all popular in the area.

 - The Chamonix lift system is open for summer from mid-June to mid-September, find out more about summer lift passes.